-The project applies the approved monitoring methodology AMS-I.D (Version 10 of 23 December 2006) - "Grid connected renewable electricity generation" for Type I - Renewable Energy Projects, according to the "Appendix B of the "Simplified modalities and procedures for small-scale CDM project activities" - Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activities /16/.
+The project applies the approved monitoring methodology AMS-I.D (Version 13 of 14 December 2007) - "Grid connected renewable electricity generation" for Type I - Renewable

+Energy Projects, according to the "Appendix B of the "Simplified modalities and procedures for small-scale CDM project activities" - Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activities /26/.

-The main parameter to monitor is the electricity generated and supplied to the grid, to be obtained from one meter for the plant which will be read by the project developer as well as by CERON.
+The main parameter to monitor is the net electricity generated and supplied to the grid, to be obtained from one meter for the plant which will be read by the project developer as well as by CERON.
 Data collected by the project participant will be cross-checked with electricity invoice issued by Hidroluz Centrais Elétricas Ltda.
-The generated energy by the power plant will be multiplied by the combined margin emission coefficient for the Rondônia-Acregrid.
+The generated energy by the power plant will be multiplied by the combined margin emission coefficient for the Rondônia-Acre grid.

-Regarding leakage, no sources of emission were identified.
+Regarding leakage, no sources of emissions were identified.
 The electricity generating equipment is not transferred from any other activity as verified by purchase receipt from "HISA - Hidraulic Industrial S.A.

 Detailed monitoring procedures, including responsibilities for project management, procedures for QA/QC of monitoring reports, frequency and calibration were verified.
-All electricity measuring instruments are to be calibrated by the CERON, which signed a long term PPA with Hidroluz Centrais Elétricas Ltda.
+All electricity measuring instruments are to be calibrated by the CERON, which signed a long term Power Purchase Agreement (PPA) with Hidroluz Centrais Elétricas Ltda.